cwhaley17/Groovy/README.md

 I used SDKMan to install.

+`Update on 4/20/2020 - stopped committing to this as the project kicked off.`

 On a windows 10 machine, I had to install ubuntu from the microsoft store.
 From there, I needed to download the jre and skd for JAVA 8
 # important USE JAVA 8